-The CREATE Principles are the foundation of the early childhood education program at the University of Arizona.
-In addition to the CREATE Principles, graduates of the CREATE Program must meet the professional standards determined by the University of Arizona and Arizona Department of Education.
+The Early Childhood Education Principles are the foundation of the early childhood education program at the University of Arizona.
+In addition to the Early Childhood Education Program's Principles, graduates of the Early Childhood Education Program must meet the professional standards determined by the University of Arizona and Arizona Department of Education.
 These include: